Kelly Osbourne

-Kelly Michelle Lee Osbourne (born 27 October 1984) is an English television personality, singer, actress, model, and fashion designer.
-The daughter of Ozzy and Sharon Osbourne, she appeared on the reality television show The Osbournes (2002–2005) with her family, for which they won a 2002 Emmy Award for Outstanding Reality Program.
-In 2009, she appeared on Dancing with the Stars, in which she and her professional dance partner Louis van Amstel took third place.
-Osbourne was a presenter on Project Catwalk (2007–2008) and Fashion Police (2010–2015) and a judge on Project Runway Junior (2015–present) and Australia's Got Talent (2016).
-She also played the voice role of Hildy Gloom in the Disney XD animated series The 7D (2014–2016).
+Kelly Michelle Lee Osbourne (born 27 October 1984) is a British television personality, singer, actress, and fashion designer.
+She is the daughter of Ozzy and Sharon Osbourne and came to prominence while appearing on the reality show The Osbournes (2002–2005) with her family, which won a 2002 Emmy Award for Outstanding Reality Program.
+Her other television work includes hosting Project Catwalk (2007–2008) and Fashion Police (2010–2015), competing on the ninth season of Dancing with the Stars (2009), and judging on Project Runway Junior (2015–2017) and Australia's Got Talent (2016).
+She played the voice role of Hildy Gloom in the Disney XD animated series The 7D (2014–2016).

 As a singer, Osbourne has released two studio albums: Shut Up (2002) and Sleeping in the Nothing (2005).
-In 2003, she collaborated with her father Ozzy on the single "Changes" (a Black Sabbath song) which reached number one on the UK Singles Chart.
+In 2003, she collaborated with her father Ozzy (Osbourne) on the single "Changes" (a Black Sabbath song) which reached number one on the UK Singles Chart.

 Early life

-Osbourne was born in Westminster, London.
-She has an elder sister, Aimee, and a younger brother, Jack.
+Kelly Michelle Lee Osbourne was born at Portland Hospital in Westminster, London.
+She has an older sister, Aimee, and a younger brother, Jack.
 From Ozzy's first marriage, she also has two half-siblings: Jessica Hobbs and Louis John Osbourne.
 She had an unofficially "adopted" brother, Robert Marcato, whom Sharon and Ozzy took in after Marcato's mother died.
-Kelly grew up travelling with her father as he went on tour, and lived in more than 20 homes, mostly in the US, as well as in the UK.
+Kelly grew up travelling with her father on tour.
+She lived in more than 20 homes in both the US and the UK.
 Her maternal grandfather was Don Arden (Harry Levy), an English music manager.
 Her mother is of Irish and Jewish descent.

 Osbourne attended private schools in England including Pipers Corner School.